 Everyone loves an inspiring quote, retweet or a little personal update – all of which are non-urgent and can be pushed out on social media at any time.
 Another great option to automate.

-Retweets in particular are a great way to build relationships with potential clients online.
-Just follow their accounts via SproutSocial’s ‘Twitter Feeds’ and share anything interesting they tweet by adding to your own schedule.
+Retweets, in particular, are a great way to build relationships with potential clients online.
+Just follow their accounts via SproutSocial’s ‘Twitter Feeds’ and share anything interesting they tweet by adding to your schedule.